top of page

 Practical Help Ideas

-• Collecting the kids from school, taking them to an activity, or babysitting for a few hours
+• Collecting the kids from school, taking them to activities, or babysitting for a few hours

-• Putting out the wheelie bins, mowing the lawn, or watering the plants.
+• Putting out the bins, mowing the lawn, or watering the plants

 • If someone enjoys cooking, they could make an extra casserole, stew, or lasagna for you to have on hand, or even a batch of egg muffins or a few pots of overnight oats.
-Asking someone to drop off a ready-to-eat meal can be a big help
+A ready-to-eat meal can be a big help

 • Changing the bed sheets, doing a washing load, or ironing a few items

-• Lifts to a clinic appointment or treatment session
+• Lifts to a clinic appointment or treatment sessions

 • Dog walking or pet sitting.